inspec/inspec/docs-chef-io/content/inspec/resources/user.md

     it { should exist }

 ### have_home_directory

 The `have_home_directory` matcher tests if the given path is the home directory path.
-This is similar to `home` property.
+This matcher is similar to `home` property.

     it { should have_home_directory '/home/ubuntu' }

 ### have_login_shell

 The `have_login_shell` matcher tests if the given path to shell is the default shell for the user.
-This is similar to `shell` property.
+This matcher is similar to `shell` property.

     it { should have_login_shell '/bin/bash' }

 ### have_uid

-The `have_uid` matcher tests if the given user identifier is true.
-This is similar to `uid` property.
+The `have_uid` matcher tests if the given user identifier is *true*.
+This matcher is similar to `uid` property.

     it { should have_uid 1234 }

     where `1234` represents the user identifier.

 ### belong_to_primary_group

 The `belong_to_primary_group` matcher tests if the given group is the primary group for the user.
-This is similar to `group` property.
+This matcher is similar to `group` property.

     it { should belong_to_primary_group 'ubuntu' }

 ### belong_to_group

 The `belong_to_group` matcher tests if the given group is a valid group for the user.
-This can be either primary or any other group the user is a part of.
+This group can be either primary or any other group.

     it { should belong_to_group 'sudo' }

 ### have_authorized_keys

-The `have_authorized_keys` matcher tests if the given key is a valid key as part of the `authorized_keys` file.
+The `have_authorized_keys` matcher tests if the given key is valid as part of the `authorized_keys` file.

     it { should have_authorized_key 'ssh-ed25519 50m3r4nd0m57r1ng mockkey' }